deniselashlley/TheLightTreeYoga/src/pages/mystory/index.md

   - label: About My Teaching
     link: /teachings
 ---
 A Yogini, Embodied Mystic and Focalizing Somatic Therapist, I began my own healing and empowerment journey with Yoga in 2002.
-In 2015 I started leading Yoga classes, sharing the ancient wisdom, practices and my personal learnings.
+In 2015 I started leading Yoga classes, sharing the ancient spiritual principles and practices along with my personal learnings.

-As a part of reclaiming my ancestral lineage and as move toward a decolonised identity, I embarked on a priestess journey into the arts of indigenous Afro and Celtic spiritual practice.
+As a part of reclaiming my ancestral lineage and moving toward a decolonised identity, I embarked on a priestess journey into the arts of indigenous Afro and Celtic spiritual practice.

 More recently I have trained as Focalizing practitioner, a trauma informed, self-empowered therapy focused on accessing embodied wisdom to heal emotional wounds and guide a more authentic lived experience.